Chenchu people

 The Chenchus are referred to as one of the Primitive Tribal Groups that are still dependent on forests and do not cultivate land but hunt for a living.
 Non-tribe people living among them rent land from the Chenchus and pay a portion of the harvest.
 Other people also settled among them with the help of the Chenchus and learned agriculture from them, and the nomadic Banjara herders who graze their cattle in the forest also have been allotted land there.
 The Chenchus have responded unenthusiastically to government efforts to induce them to take up agriculture themselves.

+The Chenchus are primarily Hindus.
+The legendary Shaiva saint Kannappa is also a Chenchu and is revered in Hindu Shaivic traditions for his deep devotion to Lord Shiva.
+His story is closely connected with the Srikalahasteeswara Temple in Andhra Pradesh.
+He is one of the 63 Nayanmars in the Saiva Siddhanta tradition and believed to be a reincarnation of Arjuna from the Mahabharata times.